 Amanda dedicates her energy to supporting community causes.
 She is a Director of Uniting Smiles and the Jaye Radisich Foundation and previously on committee of Healing Smiles, a volunteer organization providing pro-bono treatment to domestic violence victims.
 As a healthcare provider, Amanda prides herself on the attention she gives all her patients.
 In her practice, she is devoted to combining her knowledge of oral medicine with top-quality patient-oriented care.
 She is enthusiastic about helping her paediatric patients.
 Her love of improving the lives of the next generation doesn't just exist within the walls of her clinic.
 To bring out the laughs of patients of a local children's hospital, she volunteers as mascot Stitches the Bear.

 At your appointment with Amanda, you can expect a friendly smile, a listening ear, clinical expertise, excellent communication, and genuine empathy.
 Amanda is fluent in Mandarin.

 Australian Dental Association WA

-Amanda is on the ADA WA Executive and Council, and is Vice President of the Australian Dental Association (Western Australia).
+Amanda was on the ADA WA Executive and Council, and was Vice President of the Australian Dental Association (Western Australia).